When we do accident investigations, a lot of times we’ll find injuries can be attributed to some type of distraction.

 A major distraction is the need to get the job done quickly.
 When employees become fixated on completing a job on time, they focus less on safety.
 Employees are more susceptible to injuries when they focus on finishing on time instead of safety.
 Then when an injury or incident occurs, time is lost to provide care or correct the problem.

 Another facet of distraction is complacency, employees feel they understand how to do the task at hand but somehow, they ignore the additional risks and fail to identify the hazards just because they become complacent thinking, they have done the job thousands of times.

-Socializing with fellow employees is great, but it is a major distraction while working.
-Remember social media is off limits; you should not be texting or updating your status on any social platform.
+- Socializing with fellow employees is great, but it is a major distraction while working.
+Remember social media are off limits, you should not be texting or updating your status on any social platform.

 Employees often carry distractions with them when they come to work.
 They may have financial worries, problems with the kids, or they’re thinking about their upcoming vacation.

 Even when a distraction originates outside the workplace, it still affects focus while working.
-If you are going through something that is causing you to lose focus on your work that is personal, you are not alone.
-Please reach out to your supervisor or someone at your local office for help.
+If you are going through a something that is causing you to lose focus on your work that is personal, you are not alone, please reach out to your supervisor or someone at your local office for help.
 Remember the last thing you need is to hurt yourself or others.